ansible-collections/automation-application/collections/ansible_collections/sample/collection_w_app/applications/README.md

 - `input.json`: The input data for the automation application formatted as a json schema (2020-12).
 - `output.json`: The output data for the automation application formatted as a json schema (2020-12).
 - `execution.yaml`: Information necessary to execute the automation application.
+- `icon-xx.yaml`: The icon for the automation application - xx the size (decide on size)

 Notes: